Maimunar/typescript-breaking-changes/src/tests/types/ConstructorType/analysis.md

 3.Boolean, number, object, string, void and symbol can convert to their own type.
 4.Never can convert into anything else.
-5.Undefined can be converted to undefined and void (but void can not be converted to undefined) 6.Import, Indexed Access and Type Query types 'inherit' the behaviour of the related constructor type.
+5.Undefined can be converted to undefined and void (but void can not be converted to undefined) 6.Import, Indexed Access and Type Query types 'inherit' the behaviour of the related primitive type.
+Changing between them is allowed as long as the primitive type allows it.